 Under Barra’s leadership, GM envisions a world with zero crashes, to save lives; zero emissions, so future generations can inherit a healthier planet; and zero congestion, so customers get back a precious commodity – time.

 She is focused on improving the customer experience and strengthening GM’s core vehicle and services business, while also working to lead the transformation of personal mobility through advanced technologies like connectivity, electrification and autonomous driving.

 Prior to becoming CEO, Barra served as GM executive vice president, Global Product Development, Purchasing and Supply Chain, and as senior vice president, Global Product Development.
 In these roles, Barra and her teams were responsible for the design, engineering and quality of GM vehicle launches worldwide.

 Previously, she served as vice president, Global Human Resources; vice president, Global Manufacturing Engineering; plant manager, Detroit Hamtramck Assembly; and in several other executive engineering and staff positions.

 Barra began her career with GM in 1980 as a General Motors Institute (Kettering University) co-op student at the Pontiac Motor Division.
 She graduated with a Bachelor of Science degree in electrical engineering in 1985, followed by a Master of Business Administration from the Stanford Graduate School of Business in 1990.

-Elected to the Duke University Board of Trustees in 2020, and currently serves as chair of the Undergraduate Education Committee.
+Barra was elected to the Duke University Board of Trustees in 2020, and currently serves as chair of the Undergraduate Education Committee.
 She is also a member of the Executive Committee and Governance Committee.